Non-density of small points on divisors on abelian varieties and the Bogomolov conjecture: Preliminary

-Using a model as in Proposition~\ref{prop:model1}, we can describe the canonical height of a cycle in terms of intersection by \cite[Theorem~3.5~(d)]{gubler3}.
-We show the following lemma, which will follow easily from that theorem, where we recall $b := \dim ( \mathfrak{B})$.
+Using a model as in Proposition~\ref{prop:model1}, we describe the canonical height of a cycle in terms of intersection by \cite[Theorem~3.5~(d)]{gubler3}.
+We show the following lemma, which will follow easily from that theorem, where we recall $b := \dim ( \mathfrak{B})$ and $\mathcal{H}$ is a fixed ample line bundle on $\mathfrak{B}$.